 For any expense that does not help you achieve an item on the list, you should think if it can be eliminated.
 But don’t eliminate your house and food, just like a business you have overhead costs that do not directly lead to sales but are necessary to keep the business running.
 Do try to think about how much you spend on these items and if it is really necessary.

-Step 5: Create multiple sources of passive income to cover your expenses
+- Step 5: Create multiple sources of passive income to cover your expenses

 This step is the hardest and will take the longest to achieve.
 However after completing step 4, you should have a smaller income target since your expenses have hopefully shrunk.

 Focus on the things that you are familiar with and would like to dig deeper in to.
 We will not go into the details of how to create multiple sources of income as it will surpass the purpose of the article; there is plenty of information about this topic online and in books.

 Is early retirement sustainable?

 These will of course impact your Happy List and expenses, and you might need to increase your income to support these new developments in your life.
-Retiring today is not a lifetime guarantee, but if you keep it in mind and strive to maintain the “retired” status, you have a bigger chance of maintaining it.
+Retiring today is not a lifetime guarantee, but if you keep it in mind and strive to maintain the “retired” status, you have a bigger chance of keeping that lifestyle.

 We have managed to retire early and are able to live in Asia with the income we are currently generating.
 However, at some point we would like to be able to live in Europe with the same flexibility that we have now.

 The goal is not sit around like a plant and wait for life to pass by.
 It is about not having to work to support yourself and your family, and have the time to pursue the things that really make you happy.